How to Pack Toiletries in a Carry-on Bag

 If you’re going to be traveling long-term you might opt to wait until you reach your destination to purchase some toiletries or over-the-counter liquid medications.

-For example, if you’re planning to spend several weeks in one place (or road tripping at your destination) you could wait until you arrive to purchase things like shampoo, toothpaste or sunscreen that you know you will use daily (or multiple times per day).
+For example, if you’re planning to spend several weeks in one place (or road-tripping at your destination) you could wait until you arrive to purchase things like shampoo, toothpaste, or sunscreen that you know you will use daily (or multiple times per day).

-Toiletries packing list for carry-on travel
+Toiletries and travel size liquids packing list ideas for carry-on travel

 Use this list as a starting place for packing toiletries when traveling carry-on only.
-You can easily customize for your own needs and how you like to travel.
+You can easily customize it for your own needs and how you like to travel.
+I like to minimize my toiletries as much as possible and go low maintenance for hair and makeup on my travels.

-You can purchase travel sizes of your favorite products or get some re-usable travel-sized containers of various sizes so that you can just take with you a bit of your full-size products from home.
+You can purchase travel sizes of your favorite products or get some reusable travel-sized containers of various sizes so that you can just take with you a bit of your full-size products from home.

-This “Amazon’s Choice” set comes with many different kinds of containers in different sizes.
+- This “Amazon’s Choice” set comes with many different kinds of containers in different sizes.

-These bottles are also really popular on Amazon.
+- These bottles are also really popular on Amazon.

-Cleanse with these dry cloths you activate with water.
+- Cleanse with these dry cloths you activate with water.
 They’re perfect for traveling light.

-I swear by this day moisturizer with SPF 30.
+- I swear by this day moisturizer with SPF 30.

-And I never travel without my travel size bottle of this liquid exfoliant.
+- And I never travel without my travel-size bottle of this liquid exfoliant.

 Hair care products

-Try this solid shampoo bar, so you don’t have to pack it in your liquids bag.
+- Try this solid shampoo bar, so you don’t have to pack it in your liquids bag.

-This solid conditioner on Amazon gets great reviews.
+- This solid conditioner on Amazon gets great reviews.

-I also usually take a small hairspray with me.
-I pick up travel size versions of my favorites at the drug store.
+- I also usually take a small hairspray with me.
+I pick up travel-size versions of my favorites at the drug store.

 Makeup